Circuit Technology Center 22 Parkridge Road

 5. Lift the component body free of the printed board using small pliers.

-Note: Twist the component prior to removal to shear any remaining epoxy bond to the printed board surface.
+Note: Twist the component before removal to shear any remaining epoxy bond to the printed board surface.

-6. Once the component body has been removed from the board surface, the remaining coating material can be removed by additional thermal parting.
-The remaining leads and solder joints are then removed by appropriate solder extraction means.
+6. Once the component body has been removed from the board surface, additional thermal parting can remove the remaining coating material.
+The remaining leads and solder joints are removed by appropriate solder extraction means.

-By control of the gas/air temperature, flow rates, and jet shape, the hot air method can be applied to almost any workpiece configuration on both the component and solder side of the printed board without damage.
-Extremely delicate work can be handled in this manner while permitting direct observation of the heating action.
+By controlling the gas/air temperature, flow rates, and jet shape, the hot air method can be applied to almost any workpiece configuration on both the component and solder sides of the printed board without damage.
+Extremely delicate work can be handled this way while permitting direct observation of the heating action.

-1. Set up the hot air tool per the manufacturer's instructions.
-Adjust flow rate and temperature to suit specific coating removal applications.
+1. Set up the hot air tool according to the manufacturer's instructions.
+Adjust the flow rate and temperature to suit specific coating removal applications.

-Caution: Never set the gas/air temperature at a level that will cause scorching or charring of the coating material or reflow the solder connections.
+Caution: Never set the gas/air temperature at a level that will scorch or char the coating material or reflow the solder connections.

 3. When the coating has been removed, use the appropriate solder extraction method to remove components if needed.